SAFEHR-data/Dash-Seedling/README.md

 cp .env.sample .env
 ```

-2. Run `make` to build the sample Dash Docker container and serve it locally
+2. Run `make serve-local` to build the sample Dash Docker container and serve it locally

 ```
-make deploy
+make serve-local
 # ...
 # App: http://localhost:8050
 ```

+and stop with `make stop-local`

 ### CI